What Is Vienna Famous For?

 Guardians of a Priceless Legacy

-Vienna's musical heritage is fiercely preserved by world-class institutions.
-The Vienna State Opera (Wiener Staatsoper), which opened on the Ringstrasse in 1869, is a temple to the art form, its history rich with legendary performances.
+Vienna’s musical heritage is fiercely preserved by world-class institutions.
+The Vienna State Opera (Wiener Staatsoper), the first building on the Ringstrasse, is a temple to the art form and a place where legendary performances regularly take place.
+We highly recommend including a visit in your itinerary and you can find some more information about their tours here.
 You can read more about how the city cemented its reputation in our article exploring why Vienna is called the capital of classical music.

 With over 300 monuments dedicated to composers—more than any other city on earth—it is no wonder Vienna is called the ‘World Capital of Music.’
 This identity is upheld by ensembles like the Vienna Philharmonic, founded in 1842.
 Their annual New Year’s Concert, a tradition since 1939, is broadcast to over 50 million people worldwide, sharing a piece of Vienna’s soul with the globe.